Skip to main content

 • ComposeChild widget

-This chapter will only introduce function widget and Compose widget.
-Because in most scenarios, these two widgets are enough to meet our needs.
-As advanced content, we will cover Render widgets and ComposeChild widgets in Widget In-depth.
+This chapter will only introduce function widgets and Compose widgets.
+Because in most scenarios, these two types of widgets are sufficient to meet our needs.
+As advanced content, we will cover Render widgets and ComposeChild widgets in Widgets In-depth.

 Function widget